 With a catheter, your baby won't need to be stuck with a needle each time medicine, fluids, or a blood test is needed.
 It can be used as long as your baby needs extra care.

 The doctor finds the blood vessels at the end of your newborn's belly button.
-Then he or she slides the tube into one of the blood vessels.
+Then he or she cleans the area and slides the tube into one of the blood vessels.
 An X-ray is done to make sure that the end of the tube is at the right place inside your baby's body.
 The other end is taped to the baby's stomach.

 Your baby will be comfortable and warm.